 Our guiding principles help us to stay accountable and focused on our initial vision of preserving culture and creating sustainable income for locals.

-- Community Focused- Promote the positive, respect the culture, give back program
+- Community Focused- Promote the positive, respect the culture.

-- High Quality- Train well, encourage even better and quality check twice
+- High Quality- Train well, encourage and quality check twice

 - Financially Stable- Minimize waste, monitor costing, complete market testing

 How can we use fashion for good?

 The number one way we use fashion for good is generating jobs.
 According to Euromonitor International, as of 2016 the apparel market was worth around $1.3 trillion in yearly global sales.
 If that money was paying ladies and men working in fair conditions for fair wages, we could impact a huge number of people and greatly improve their living conditions.
 Currently the majority of the clothing we purchase is made in sweat shops in horrendous conditions.
 Workers are paid very little and face extremely dangerous work conditions.
 What if we could change that?
 That would be using fashion for good!
 For Changgih, the number one way we want to use fashion for good is to produce jobs that provide a fair income, a safe environment and opportunities to grow.

 What does that look like for us?